pdebuyl/euroscipy_document/general_organization.rst

 attendance is expected to be lower than for the other parts of the conference, with 50-100 participants per meeting.

-In 2012, there were no satellite meetings.
+In 2012 and 2013, there were no satellite meetings.

 Sprints
 -------